Apr 25, 2021

 Well, if your product becomes a hit in the market, chances are that someone will want to copy your product, after sending so much money on R&D that’s the least you want.

 Make sure you do some work to protect your IP.
 In a way, many companies that use OEM must feel like Coca-Cola.

 Carefully guarding their secret formula and ensuring no competitor gets their hands on it.

-One tactic we use at Titoma to ensure an original product won’t be copied is to split the manufacturing process into 2 or 3 plants, that way no one knows the full recipe.
+Some will go to the extent of splitting the manufacturing process into 2 or 3 plants, that way no one knows the full recipe.

 You can also make sure to thoroughly research OEM companies to see if the previous companies that have used them are happy with them or have experienced any negative ripping off.

 Some recommend using a fake design when trying to find your OEM manufacturing company so that not too many know the real design before they get started.

 We definitely recommend protecting your IP. but as we mentioned in our DFM Rules article, do not take it too far.